-Impairment loss is reversed through the income and expenditure statement.
+Impairment loss is reversed through the statement of comprehensive income.
 The carrying amount of the asset previously impaired is increased to the extent that the new carrying amount does not exceed the amortised cost had no impairment been recognised in prior periods.